int128/kauthproxy/README.md

 When you access Kubernetes Dashboard, kauthproxy forwards HTTP requests by the following process:

 1. Acquire your token from the credential plugin or authentication provider.
-   The token is cached and will be refreshed when it expires.
 1. Set `authorization: bearer TOKEN` header to a request and forward the request to the pod.

 ### Authorization